jshint/jshint/README.markdown

 Also, make sure that you write tests for new features and make sure that all tests pass before submitting a patch.
 Patches that break the build will be rejected.

+**FEATURE FREEZE**: Please note that we currently have a feature freeze on new environments and styling options.
+The only patches we accept at this time are for bug fixes.

 Tests
 -----